 [Note 1] There was a break in series in 2004-05.
 In order to provide this longer run comparison, the older data were linked onto the post 2004-05 data before indexing onto the 1998-99 database.
 [Note 2] The year 1998-99 was chosen as the base year as that was the low-point in bus travel for Great Britain as a whole.
 Local bus journeys index by UK country and London and by year data on Statswales The number of passenger journeys per person has been decreasing across Great Britain since 2008-09.
 In Wales, the number of journeys per person is less than half the rate in both Scotland and England (Figure 8).
-This rate has remained broadly stable in Wales since 2014-15, whereas the rate per person has decreased in both England and Scotland over the same period.
-Figure 8: Passenger journeys per person on local bus services by country, 2001-02 to 2021-22 [Note 1]
+This rate remained broadly stable in Wales from 2014-15 until the start of the pandemic, whereas the rate per person decreased in both England and Scotland over the same period.
+Figure 8: Passenger journeys per person on local bus services by country, 2004-05 to 2022-23 [Note 1]

 Description of Figure 8: Line chart showing the number of passenger journeys per head of population has been decreasing across Great Britain since 2008-09.
 All countries reported increases in passenger journeys over the latest year.
 Source: Welsh Government analysis of Department for Transport data 'Public Service Vehicle Survey' [Note 1] The journey figures relate to all bus journeys, including non-residents.
-Population figures (residents only and are as at June).
+Population figures (residents only) are as at June 2022.
 Percentage change in passenger journeys on local bus services by country per head of population by year data on Statswales

-Local bus services: distance covered The total distance travelled in Wales by bus represents 4.0% of all bus kilometres travelled in Great Britain in 2021-22 (Figure 9).
-While the total distance travelled on buses in Wales increased by almost a third compared to the previous year, the total distance travelled decreased the most in Wales compared to pre-pandemic levels, and has recovered the least compared to England and Scotland.
+Local bus services: distance covered The total distance travelled in Wales by bus represents 4.2% of all bus kilometres travelled in Great Britain in 2022-23 (Figure 9).
+While the total distance travelled on buses in Wales was broadly similar to the previous year, the total distance travelled decreased the most in Wales compared to pre-pandemic levels, and has recovered the least compared to England and Scotland.
 Over the long term, there have been decreases in the distance travelled in all three countries.
-Since 2005-06, the percentage decrease has been greatest in Wales (down 35.0%) compared with 19.3% in England and 23.1% in Scotland (Figure 9).
-Figure 9: Vehicle kilometers on local bus services by country, 2005-06 to 2021-22
+Since 2005-06, the percentage decrease has been greatest in Wales (down 34.0%) compared with 22.5% in England and 26.6% in Scotland (Figure 9).
+Figure 9: Vehicle kilometers on local bus services by country, 2005-06 to 2022-23

 Description of Figure 9: Line chart showing the trend in total distance travelled by local bus services in Great Britain.
-In 2021-22 Wales reported a 27.9% increase compared to 2020-21.
+Total distance travelled in 2022-23 in Wales was broadly similar to 2021-22.
 Source: Welsh Government analysis of Department for Transport data 'Public Service Vehicle Survey' Vehicle kilometres on local bus services by UK country and year data on Statswales Licensed taxis and private hire vehicles in Wales